Align before Adapt: Leveraging Entity-to-Region Alignments for Generalizable Video Action Recognition: Experiments

 \subsection{Zero-shot Comparisons}

-\textbf{Settings.} For zero-shot performance evaluation, we train our ALTs on Kinetics-400 with 32 frames and utilize the same protocol as \cite{niXCLIP}: For HMDB-51 and UCF-101, we conducted experiments using the three provided splits.
+\textbf{Settings.} For zero-shot evaluation, we train ALTs on Kinetics-400 data and corpus, following the protocol outlined in the \cite{niXCLIP}: For HMDB-51 and UCF-101, we conducted experiments using the three provided splits.
 Regarding Kinetics-600, the test set is constructed by randomly selecting 160 categories, three times, from 220 categories that are distinct from those in Kinetics-400.
 We report results in the format of \textit{``average accuracy $\pm$ standard deviations.''}

 \textbf{Results.} We present the zero-shot results in \cref{tab:zeroshot_all}.
 ALT-B/16 outperforms ViFi-CLIP by \emph{1.6\%}, \emph{2.6\%}, and \emph{1.5\%} in terms of top-1 accuracy on HMDB-51, UCF-101, and Kinetics-600, respectively.
 It is noteworthy that our approach requires \emph{22\%} fewer GFLOPs and ViFi-CLIP unfreezes the CLIP text encoder in the pretraining stage.
 We attribute the superiority to the utilization of the text corpus, whose factorized and reusable semantics mitigate the difficulty of adapting our model to a new scenario.